Mokshit06/premix/docs/Readme.md

 #### Static Generation

-Premix supports both Static Generation and Server-Side rendering out of the box.
+Premix supports both Static Generation and Server-Side on per page basis rendering out of the box.
 This means that you can prerender your Premix app into html files and deploy it anywhere you want.

 In comparison, Remix only supports Server-Side rendering.